 Sedative Addiction

 Sedative addiction can sneak up on you before you even realize you have a problem, especially if your sedative use started as a legal prescription for a diagnosed medical condition.
-Taking commonly abused sedatives like lorazepam, zolpidem, diazepam and alprazolam for a long period of time raises the risk of addiction because it increases the likelihood you could become tolerant to the drugs’ effects.
-As you need higher and higher dosages to achieve the same sense of calm, you become dependent on the drug to sleep, relax or curb your anxiety.
+Taking commonly abused sedatives like lorazepam, zolpidem, diazepam, and alprazolam for a long period raises the risk of addiction because it increases the likelihood you could become tolerant to the drugs’ effects.
+As you need higher and higher dosages to achieve the same sense of calm, you become dependent on the drug to sleep, relax, or curb your anxiety.

 Dependency and addiction sound a lot alike, but they work slightly differently — sedative dependency means that your brain has become reliant on sedatives and needs them to function while sedative addiction refers to the compulsive consumption of sedatives and resulting negative consequences.